dokester/BayesicFitting/BayesicFitting/documentation/troubles.md

 should be found, feed them to the system as initial parameters.
 Otherwise you have to use the AmoebaFitter in the annealing mode or even do exhaustive search.
 Both strategies take a lot more time.

++ **Nonlinear fitters produce warnings.**<br>
+Sometimes a nonlinear fitter produces a division-by-zero warning.
+When the fitter just continues and produces sensible results, the warnings can be ignored.
+They are caused by a noise scale equal to 0, when calculating the loglikelihood.
+As +inf is larger than any other number the fitter cannot have a minimum there.

 + **Matrix is degenerate**<br>
 The model is (almost) degenerate under the data it is presented to.
 In